 You need to stay mentally as well as physically sharp in winter, which can be easier said than done when one gray day follows another.
 Shake up your routine by joining a new book club, inviting friends around for board game evenings or treating your grandkids to homemade cookies and hot chocolate.
 Most importantly, think about all the wonderful things you will do when the sap starts to flow and birdsong fills your yard once more.
 If winter comes, can spring be far behind?

 Residents at The Village at Providence Point (planned for opening in 2024) can look forward to exciting activities all year round, rain or shine.
-If you’d like to find out more, sign up for one of our Zoom webinars today.
+Stay tuned for the latest events here.